Maramon Convention: History

+2023

+The head of the Malankara Mar Thoma Syrian Church, The Most Rev Dr Theodosius Mar Thomas Metropolitan spoke against the government for their handling of the cost-of-living crisis and failure to look after the citizens of Kerala.

+2022

+The Kerala government allowed up to 1500 adults to attend the convention, if they could show a negative test for Covid 19.
+The convention ran from 13–20 February.

+2021

+Kerala High Court ordered that the convention could go ahead on 14–21 February, but that Covid 19 protocol should be strictly followed; numbers were limited to 100 persons for indoor venues, and 200 persons for outdoor venues.

+2020

+The convention took a stance against the Citizenship (Amendment) Act (CAA) and the National Population Register; this was due to a belief that such laws would lead to religious and caste divide.

+2019

+From 2019 onward, women were allowed to attend the evening events.

+In the same year, the evening conventions were to be moved from Pampa river sand bed to the Mar Thoma Church Kozhenchery.

 2018

 The 123rd Maramon Convention, was scheduled from 11 to 17 February.
 The main speakers for the convention were Rt.
 Rev. Peter D. Eaton (Episcopalian Bishop, Southeast Florida Diocese); Rt.
 Rev. Dr. Soritua Nababan (Bishop Emeritus of Batak Christian Protestant Church, Indonesia and ex-officio of World Council of Churches) - cancelled; Bishop Robert Barron, Auxiliary Bishop of the Archdiocese of Los Angeles - cancelled; Rev. Dr. Francis Sunderaraj, (Methodist minister, Chennai-Malaysia); Rev. Dr. Vinod Victor (CSI Church, Melbourne Diocese) and Evg.
 Dr.h.c.
 Ramachandran Rajkumar (Independent Evangelist, Logos Ministries, Delhi).

 2017

 The main speakers for the 122nd Maramon Convention were theologians, Cleophus J. LaRue Jr. (Professor at Princeton Theological Seminary and NBCA minister); Leslie Griffiths (Methodist minister and Life peer), Edward-Mukondeleli Ramulondi (UPCSA Minister and Regional Director, Council for World Mission - Congregational Federation) and John Stephen Sadananda (CSI, Bishop Emeritus and Head of Serampore University College).

 2016

 The 121st Maramon Convention, is scheduled from 14 to 21 February.
 The theme of the convention is about living as Symbols of Christian Values in society and growing towards ecologically sustainable development, enhancing it with age-old practice of backyard farming and sustainable agriculture.
 Noted speakers that will deliver discourses at the convention are Bishop Daniel Thyagaraja, CSI Church, Sri Lanka; Rev Malcom T H Tan, Methodist Church, Singapore (Mission Society Trainer); Dr Leonard Sweet, Methodist Church, United States (Pastor & Theologian), Rev Francis Sundaraj, EFI, Chennai (Ecumenist) and Rev. D. Ratnakara Sadananda, CSI Church, Chennai (Gen. Secretary & Theologian).

-Bishops attached to the Mar Thoma Church and other Churches will address various sessions of the meet.
+Bishops attached to the Malankara Mar Thoma Syrian Church and other Churches will address various sessions of the meet.
 Heads of various Churches will address in the ecumenical sessions and various personalities attached to social welfare and empowerment like P. J. Kurien, D. Babu Paul...etc. will handle relevant topics.